silverton-io/buz-docs/blog/contract-powered-platform/index.md

 In LinkedIn's [popular metadata architectures explained](https://engineering.linkedin.com/blog/2020/datahub-popular-metadata-architectures-explained), pull-based metadata extraction is outlined as "an ok start".
 Push-based metadata is "ideal".

 Schematizing data upfront means data discovery and documentation writes itself.
-Metadata is discoverable as soon as schemas are deployed, which is often before the data actually starts flowing.
+Data assets are discoverable as soon as schemas are deployed - before the data actually starts flowing.

 Schematization mechanisms like JSON Schema also get [pretty meta](https://json-schema.org/specification.html#meta-schemas), so it's easy to add schema-level metadata: